haithamabadla/TenProfiles/README.md

 - Use default or increase the max_features parameter in the TF-IDF.
 Current value is 7000.
 - Use more ML algorithms that are suitable for multiclass classification problem.
 I recommend SVM
 - Increase the number of iteration in RandomizedSearchCV
-- The last 3 suggestions are computationally expensive, required lots of RAM and it takes time to get results back.
+- The last 3 suggestions are computationally expensive, required lots of RAM and take time to get results back.